Meet the VPA staff

 Hello!
 I use she/ her pronouns and I’m a WA state licensed clinical social work associate, Alta language certified (Spanish) with trauma-focused CBT skills.
 I completed my MSW from the UW school of social work and double majored in Society Ethics and Human Behavior/Global Studies with a double minor in Human Rights/Education and Society from UW Bothell, after receiving my AA transfer degree from Cascadia Community College.
 My professional background is in conducting psychosocial, risk assessments and crisis interventions when working in our local hospitals from Evergreen Health and Providence to Harborview Medical Center; safety is also one of my core values after working investigations with Child Protective Services.
 Fun fact about me; I love advocacy work!
 You can find me on the UWB webpage for being one of the first recipients of the Husky 100 award after advocating for parenting resources at UWB.
 In my spare time I love being outdoors and spending time with mi familia at our beautiful tree nursery.
 Contact me at medinar1@uw.edu.

 Hi UWB!
-I use she/her pronouns, am originally from Dearborn/ Detroit MI, and moved to Seattle for the city, ocean and mountains.
-I started as a peer health educator and have an MPH from Oregon State University.
-I’ve spent most of my career in higher education as a survivor advocate and prevention educator and love the college environment.
-I bring the lens of anti-oppression and trauma-informed practices to my work while centering students’ voices.
-In recent years, I’ve become a documentary filmmaker and believe in the power of storytelling to foster empathy and social change.
-I am a fan of science fiction novels, cooking with pals, yoga and outdoorsy stuff.
-Email to get in touch – tumasm@uw.edu!
+I use she/her pronouns and am originally from Dearborn/Detroit, Michigan.
+I moved to Seattle for city life, ocean, and mountains.
+My career began as a Peer Health Educator at Michigan State University, and I later earned my Master of Public Health from Oregon State University.
+Most of my professional experience has been in higher education, where I’ve worked as a survivor advocate and prevention educator.
+I love the college environment and bring an anti-oppression and trauma-informed lens to my work while centering students’ voices.
+In recent years, I’ve also become a documentary filmmaker, video editor, and producer.
+I believe deeply in the power of storytelling to foster empathy, build understanding, and inspire social change.
+I am a fan of science fiction novels, cooking with pals, yoga, and outdoorsy adventures.
+Email to get in touch – tumasm@uw.edu.